jhpyle/docassemble/_docs/admin.md

 present but are no longer present, these extra phrases will be listed at the end of the interview and their "index_num" values will be numbered starting with 1000.

+When using interview phrase translation files, it is important to set the [`default language` specifier in the interview `metadata`].

 ### <a name="word addin manifest"></a>Word add-in manifest XML file